linn-guo/linn-guo.github.io/2025/zeno3/index.md

 ## Intuitive Explanation

-I gave a little mysterious smile and said,
+I gave a little mysterious smile,

 “Hey, remember when you  raced with your friend Andy last week?
 He dashed ahead quite a long way while you weren’t looking.
 And… what happened then?”

-My kid jumped in right away, full of confidence: “I caught him!
-Because I was much faster — and I even passed him!”
+My kid jumped in right away, full of confidence:

+ "I caught him!
+Because I was much faster — and I even passed him!"

-Then he slapped his forehead like he'd just solved the biggest puzzle: “Ohhh—so the rabbit can definitely catch the tortoise!”
+Then he slapped his forehead like he'd just solved the biggest puzzle:

+ "OHHHH—so the rabbit can catch the tortoise after all!"

-I nodded, with a gentle grin: “ Yep!The faster one always catches the slower one in a finite amount of time… even if it looks like you're chasing again, and again, and again.”
+I nodded, with a gentle grin:

+" Yep!
+The faster one always catches the slower one in a finite amount of time… even if it feels like you're chasing again, and again, and again."

-All right, fun time for us  big kids -- Ready?
-Steady?
-Go!
+Alight, fun time for us  big kids -- ready,steady, go!

 ## Math Explanation